- What are Enhanced Lifetime Mortgages?

 Pros:

-- You can borrow more money, which gives you more capital to enjoy retirement or make home improvements.
+- You can borrow more money, which means more cash to enjoy your retirement or fix up your home.

 Cons:

-- You may have less money left to leave to your loved ones.
+- There might be less money left to pass on to your family.

-- The application process can take longer, especially if you need a doctor’s report.
+- The process can take longer, especially if you need to provide a doctor’s report.

 Alternatives to Enhanced Lifetime Mortgages